kuba2k2/kuba2k2/posts/iptv-reverse-engineering/part-3/index.md

 ## Testing the NAND programmer

-I updated my Pi Pico NAND dumper program to support "block erase".
+First, I updated my Pi Pico NAND dumper program to support "block erase".
 To test if it works, I decided to erase the `ubild` partition (environment).
-Indeed, the pages are now erased and empty.
+Indeed, the pages were now erased and empty.

-Surprisingly, *it doesn't brick the device*.
-It can still boot up just fine - U-Boot simply recreates the environment and writes it back to the NAND.
+Surprisingly, *it didn't brick the device*.
+It could still boot up just fine - U-Boot simply recreated the environment and wrote it back to the NAND.

-Okay, so I can now erase blocks, but how about writing data?
-After all, I'm not able to "guess" the correct ECC code that goes in the OOB area - will the device accept pages without ECC?
+Okay, so now that I could erase blocks, how about writing data?
+Remember that the NAND uses ECC (Error Correction Code) - I wasn't able to "guess" the correct ECC code - will the device accept pages without ECC?

-To verify that, I want to erase both of the `splash` partitions, then write them back, but without ECC.
-A simple interactive Python script allows me to run different NAND operations, like reading, erasing, writing and verifying.
+To verify that, I wanted to erase both of the `splash` partitions, then write them back, but without ECC.
+A simple interactive Python script allowed me to run different NAND operations, like reading, erasing, writing and verifying.

 Of course, I erased `cis1` by accident.
-I was able to restore it back, but even without CIS1 the device booted just fine - after all, the backup `cis2` partition is still there.
+I was able to restore it back, but even without CIS1 the device booted up just fine - after all, the backup `cis2` partition was still there.

-Okay, both `splash` partitions are erased...
-I'm booting the device now.
-The result is... nothing interesting - it booted up fine, just without the splash screen; the display remained blank until the GUI started up.
+After erasing both `splash` partitions, the result was... nothing interesting - it booted up fine, just without the splash screen; the display remained blank until the GUI started up.

 ---

-Now, can I write the `splash` partition back *without* ECC code?
-Let's find out:
+How about writing the `splash` partition back *without* ECC?

 ```
 Enter partition name: splash1